edgedb/easy-edgedb/chapter5/index.md

 The easiest is probably the third if you find ISO 8601 unfamiliar or you have a bunch of separate numbers to make into a date.
 With this, our game could have a function that generates integers for times that then use `to_datetime()` to get a proper time stamp.

 Let's imagine that it's May 12.
 It's a bright morning at 10:35 in Castle Dracula.
 The sun is up, Dracula is asleep somewhere, and Jonathan is trying to use the time during the day to escape to send Mina a letter.
-In Romania the time zone is 'EEST' (Eastern European Summer Time), and the year is (probably) 1893.
+In Romania the timezone is 'EEST' (Eastern European Summer Time), and the year is (probably) 1893.
 We'll use `to_datetime()` to generate this.

 ```edgeql
 select to_datetime(1893, 5, 12, 10, 35, 0, 'EEST');